 \item \textbf{Melt temperature ($T$):} The Gibbs free energies involved in our equilibrium chemistry calculations require a temperature to be specified.
 In the current study, this temperature is interpreted as the melt temperature \citep{gs14,gaillard22,th24}.
 For super Earths with a solid rocky surface, outgassing occurs from sub-surface melt located in the mantle.
 For sub-Neptunes, where the surface of the rocky core may attain temperatures exceeding the melting point (liquidus) of rock \citep{ms22}, the temperature refers to that of the molten magma ocean at the surface of the core.
 The core surface temperatures were previously calculated by \cite{ro21} and we use them as input for our outgassing calculations.

-\item \textbf{Oxygen fugacity ($f_{\rm O_2}$):} The oxygen fugacity is the effective partial pressure of oxygen gas participating in equilibrium reactions involving multi-valent elements like iron and silicon in the melt.
+\item \textbf{Oxygen fugacity ($f_{\rm O_2}$):} The oxygen fugacity is the effective partial pressure of oxygen gas participating in equilibrium reactions involving multi-valent elements like iron in the melt.
 In other words, the oxygen fugacity is \textit{buffered} by the melt.
 It is typically specified relative to a chemical buffer, because the amount of gaseous oxygen liberated depends on temperature.
 A commonly used buffer is that of iron-w\"{u}stite (IW) \citep{ww05},

-The upper mantle of the Earth is estimated to have an oxygen fugacity of $\log{f_{\rm O_2}}=\mbox{IW}+3.5$ \citep{fm08}, which corresponds to $f_{\rm O_2} \sim 10^{-7}$ bar for $T=1600$ K and $P=1$ bar.
+The upper mantle of the Earth is estimated to have an oxygen fugacity of $\log{f_{\rm O_2}}=\mbox{IW}+3.5$ \citep{fm08}, which corresponds to $f_{\rm O_2} \sim 10^{-7}$ bar for $T=1600$ K and $P=1$ bar \citep{ballhaus91,hirschmann21}.

-The approach of specifying the oxygen fugacity relative to the IW buffer cannot be implemented using existing empirical formulae, because they are not calibrated for temperatures well above 2000 K. As a striking example, if IW$+3.5$ is extrapolated to 5000 K, using the empirical relationship of \cite{ballhaus91} as stated in equation (27) of \cite{th24}, then it corresponds to $f_{\rm O_2} \approx 25$ kbar for $P=10$ kbar, i.e., the amount of gaseous oxygen liberated exceeds the atmospheric surface pressure, which is physically nonsensical.
+Strictly speaking, the approach of specifying the oxygen fugacity relative to the IW buffer cannot be implemented using existing empirical formulae, because they are not calibrated for temperatures above 3000 K \citep{ballhaus91,hirschmann21} (see Appendix \ref{append:IW}).
+As a striking example, if IW$+3.5$ is extrapolated to 5000 K using the empirical formula of \cite{hirschmann21}, then it corresponds to $f_{\rm O_2} \approx 28.5$ kbar for a pressure of $10$ kbar, i.e., the amount of gaseous oxygen liberated exceeds the atmospheric surface pressure.